Nerivec/action-ci-bench/README.md

-# Github Action: CI Bench
+# GitHub Action: CI Bench

-Continuous benchmarking using Github actions (artifact-based)
+Continuous benchmarking using GitHub actions (artifact-based)

 # Description

 > [!IMPORTANT]
-> This is of course dependent on the runner used by the Github workflow.
-Changes in the Github infrastructure and plenty of other factors may affect the results.
+> This is of course dependent on the runner used by the GitHub workflow.
+Changes in the GitHub infrastructure and plenty of other factors may affect the results.
 Use wisely, and provide a way to re-run the benchmarks in case of abberant results.

 > [!TIP]
 > Don't forget to configure your benchmarks for "ideal" results (warmup, iterations, etc.). e.g. [Vitest](https://vitest.dev/api/#bench)